IHE/ITI.mCSD/input/pagecontent/issues.md

 mCSD\_23.
 In the [Resource Profile: mCSD Endpoint for Document Sharing](StructureDefinition-IHE.mCSD.Endpoint.DocShare.html), would a Proxy service that is supporting OrgAff be a good example of NOT putting a homeCommunityId in the endpoint.identifier?

 mCSD\_24.
 Need to align and flesh out the examples better with the guidance in [section 1:46.8.2](volume-1.html#14682-endpoint-to-a-structure).
+For example, could we see an example for an organization accessible via two different exchanges?

 ### Open Issues and Questions
 These issues were known as part of the publication, and IHE invites comments.